Pushpaka Vimana (1987 film): Plot

 Meanwhile, the killer tries to kill the graduate with ice daggers, but he fails in every attempt, with the graduate unaware of the threat to his life.
 Eventually, the graduate realises the killer is in the hotel to kill someone but does not know who.
 The killer intrudes into his suite, and barely survives getting electrocuted while trying to stab the graduate.
-The killer travels to the lover's bungalow to report his failure, and the graduate follows him and learns the truth.
+While the killer is still unconscious, the graduate drops him in his suite.
+Upon gaining consciousness, the frustrated and frightened killer travels to the extramarital lover's bungalow to report his failure, and the graduate follows him and learns the truth.
 The rich man's wife learns of her lover's treachery and leaves him.

-In a montage shown about the hotel owner, the graduate realises that he was once a poor man similar to himself.
+In a montage shown about the hotel owner, the graduate realises that the owner was once a poor man similar to himself.
 Seeing what the hotel owner achieved by fair means, the graduate begins to question his actions.
 He sees the roadside beggar has died, and municipality workers arrive to take away the body.
 However, discovering the beggar's stash, they abandon his body and squabble over the money.
 The graduate decides to stop his deceit.
 He frees the rich man and explains the situation to him in a letter.
 The rich man and his wife reunite, and he stops drinking.

 The graduate decides to come clean to the magician's daughter too.
 He learns the magician's family is about to leave Pushpak.
-He confesses the truth to the magician's daughter, and to his surprise she forgives him.
+He confesses the truth to the magician's daughter through a letter, and to his surprise she forgives him.
+As she is leaving the hotel, she tells graduate that her home is quite far away through signs.
 She writes down something on a paper and drops a rose wrapped in the paper from her car window as they depart Pushpak.
 The graduate picks up the rose, but the wind blows the paper into a gutter.
 Later, the graduate is shown standing in line again to apply for job vacancies.